 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a paperback edition that was published by Berkley Sensation on May 3, 2011 and has 312 pages.
+paranormal romance that was published by Berkley Sensation on May 3, 2011 and has 312 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include Storm's Heart, Serpent's Kiss, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"
+Other books by this author which I have reviewed include Storm's Heart, Serpent's Kiss, Lord's Fall, Pia Saves the Day, Falling Light, "Dragos Meets Stinkpot"